• About

 Serve warm.
 Or cold.
 Or straight out of the pan because you "just need to taste it."

-Look, we’ve got a couple picky eaters in this house too.
-Spinach is the bain of their existence.
-Here’s the trick: Skip the big leafy bits and blend the spinach with a splash of water to make spinach puree.
-Stir that into the orzo and it becomes a smooth, green, lemony pasta that’s potentially more appealing.
+Look, we've got a couple picky eaters in this house and some days spinach is the bane of their existence.
+Here's the trick: Skip the big leafy bits and blend the spinach with a splash of water to make spinach puree.
+Stir that into the orzo and it becomes a smooth, green, lemony pasta that's potentially more appealing.

 • Use tiny pasta shapes like stars or alphabet letters

-• Sub sweet green peas (pureed or whole) if the spinach isn’t happening
+• Sub sweet green peas (pea puree or whole) if the spinach isn't happening

 • Let them sprinkle their own cheese on top, because toppings are everything